2LV/2LV/README.md

-focusing on web automation, discord systems, and indicators/strategies with pinescript (tradingview)
+web automation, apis, and trading indicators/strategies with pinescript

 ------